The Will (1939 film): Themes

 The Will was one of the first films to accurately portray the slums of Egypt.
 It has been praised for its realistic depiction of life in the slums, and the struggles men and women go through within these slums.
 Released in 1939, The Will has carried on an enduring legacy, due in part to its sympathetic view on the lives of the average Egyptian people, who did not enjoy much luxuries at the time, and who often faced struggles with love and employment similar to the ones faced by the protagonist in the film, making the film a social commentary on its era.

 Critical reception

-The Will is considered by many to be the greatest Egyptian film ever made, and is well respected, not only in Egypt, but in the international cinematic community as well.
-It was voted the #1 Egyptian film by egypty.com, and is often cited as one of the greatest films ever made.
+The Will was voted the #1 Egyptian film by egypty.com, and is often cited as one of the greatest films ever made.

 Legacy

-The Will is considered one of the first examples, or one of the precursors, of the Italian Neorealism movement in film, which would later expand to include films such as The Bicycle Thief and Pather Panchali.
+The Will is considered one of the first examples, or one of the precursors, of the Italian Neorealism movement in film, which would later expand to include films such as Bicycle Thieves and Pather Panchali.